ltskinner/software-engineering/books/practical_mlops/4_CD_FOR_ML.md

 - The onyx runtime needs to consume the string and produce a prediction
 - A json response with an http 200 response needs to contain the boolean value of the prediction

-Every single one of these steps can (and should) be testes
+Every single one of these steps can (and should) be tests

 #### Automated Checks